hyurl/utils/README.md

 ## Import

-There are two ways to import these functions.
+There are many ways to import these functions.

 ### All At Once